International recruitment

 Headed up by NGO Recruitment’s director Richard Green and Manager, Asia Pacific & International Recruitment and Career Transition Services Lead, Lois Freeke, we specialise in partnering with international NGOs to source high calibre candidates across the Asia Pacific region and internationally.

-Lois is a conversational Mandarin Chinese speaker with two decades’ in depth Asia Pacific and international experience and has recruited executive and operational roles for organisations including not for profits, across the Asia Pacific Region and globally for more than 18 years.
+Lois is a conversational Mandarin Chinese speaker with three decades’ in-depth Asia Pacific and international experience and she has recruited executive and operational roles for organisations including not-for-profits, across the Asia Pacific Region and globally for more than 18 years.

-Aya Long is our dedicated recruitment researcher and works very closely with Lois helping to source candidates for international non-profit roles.
+Aya Long is our dedicated associate consultant and works very closely with Lois helping to source candidates for international for-purpose roles.

 Testimonials